 Here’s how to list freelance work on your resume – credibly.

 If you want it taken seriously, be serious.
 Do what it takes to get business.
-It’s fine to start with a little work for your neighbor or uncle, but go beyond that.
-Once you have a decent-sized clientele, list them on your resume.
-If that doesn’t work – either because your clients are confidential or the list is too short, too long or doesn’t look impressive – summarize with a phrase like “several small retail businesses in the Seattle-Tacoma area.”
+It’s fine to start with some work for a family member, but go beyond that.
+Once you have a decent-sized clientele, list them on your resume, or summarize with a phrase like “several small retail businesses in the Seattle-Tacoma area.”
 (Dictionary.com defines “several” as “more than two but fewer than many.”)

 2: Look good online.

-Develop a professional-looking online presence including a website.
-Hire an editor and/or a proofreader.
+Develop a professional-looking online presence, including a website.
 Give your business a name.
-Try your own name plus a keyword: “Terry Lee Marketing.”
+A simple solution is your own name plus a descriptive term: “Terry Lee Marketing.”
 Get a good profile photo.
-(Amateur photos can look good; just google up some how-to’s and take at least a couple dozen shots to choose from.)
+(Amateur photos can look good; just google up some how-to’s and take at least a couple dozen shots so you have plenty of choices.)
 Don’t neglect social proof: actively seek testimonials, especially published ones like LinkedIn recommendations and Yelp reviews.

 All of this demonstrates to employers that you’re energetic, hard-working, a self starter, in demand, and so on – in short, the kind of person they want to hire.